inotives/inotives-tdbot/README.md

 # inotives-tdbots

-This repos is to record my experiment of developing trading bots using python along with packages like TA-lib, backtesting etc.
+This repos record my experiment with backtesting lib (bt) and TA-lib to simulate backtesting strategies with OHLCV crypto data.
+After refining the backtesting, next would be to work on implementing them into bots or create those into dashboards to present as summarize startegy.

 ## Trading Strategis Implemented
 Here are the few trading strategies i am working on this repo: